 Manufacturing companies across the globe are embracing the Industry 4.0 revolution with the implementation of disruptive technologies.
 Smart manufacturing leverages one or a combination of such technologies to support existing practices on the shop floor and drive the adoption of new automated industry practices.

-In a previous blog, we looked at five disruptive smart manufacturing trends that will mark 2019.
-You can read about them here.
+In a previous blog, we looked at 5 disruptive smart manufacturing trends that will mark 2019.
 Here are five more trends that manufacturers need to look out for in the coming months.

 1. AI will foster better decision-making